 In Good Company

 In 2000, downtown Dallas had less than 200 residents.
 In just over ten years, its population has grown to more than 45,000 residents within the downtown’s 15 districts (approximately 10,000 of those in the core) and a daytime workforce of 150,000 in the urban core alone.
-The Drever is located in downtown Dallas’ vibrant Main Street District, which is home to landmark destinations including Neiman Marcus’ flagship store and headquarters, the Joule Hotel and the new home of Forty Five Ten (a 38,000 SF high end soft goods retailer).
+THE DREVER is located in downtown Dallas’ vibrant Main Street District, which is home to landmark destinations including Neiman Marcus’ flagship store and headquarters, the Joule Hotel and the home of Forty Five Ten (a 38,000 SF high end soft goods retailer).